 Brighton Secondary College understands the importance of monitoring and following up on the progress of students who have been involved in or affected by bullying behaviour.
 Where appropriate, school staff will also endeavour to provide parents and carers with updates on the management of bullying incidents.

-The Year Level Co-ordinator and Student Engagement Team is responsible for maintaining up to date records of the investigation of and responses to bullying behaviour.
+The Student Manager is responsible for maintaining up to date records of the investigation of and responses to bullying behaviour.

 COMMUNICATION